PeARSearch/readthedocs/docs/source/usage.rst

 5. Set up your .env
 ===================

 There is a .env template file at *.env-template* in the root directory of the repository.
 You should copy it to *.env* and fill in the information for your setup.
+If you need help setting the environment variables, check out our extra instructions :doc:`here <dotenv>`.

 6. Run your pear!